Iteatime/Acrabadabra/README.md

 ## How the deployment is achieved :

-### When pushing master

-When you push `master`, Netlify trigger 'prod' deploy and publish feature, which make the sever clone the repo branch master and build angular using prod argument.
-After a successful building the new version become the live version and replace the last one on the default URL.

-### When pushing any other branch

-When you push a branch, Netlify trigger deploy feature, which make the sever clone the repo branch and build angular using default arguments.
-After a successful building netlify assign to this branch a URL based on the site name prefixed with the branch name.
+When a branch is pushed to this repo that trigger a deploy process on Netlify and, depending on it's name, this task is achieved following difrents way defined on the netlify.toml file.
+After a successful building, netlify assign a URL based on the site name prefixed with the branch name, exept `master` which recive the prod URL.

-### When pushing staging

-When you push `staging`, Netlify trigger deploy feature, which make the sever clone the repo branch and build angular using staging argument.
-After a successful building your branch is served on the staging URL which is made like any other branch.